Florida is one of the nation’s top electricity producers. And with a fast-growing population, this state’s electrical industry is thriving.1

-You must have a Certified Electrical Contractor license from the Florida Department of Business and Professional Regulation in order to work as an electrician in this state.
+You must have a Certified Electrical Contractor license from the Florida Department of Business and Professional Regulation (DOPR) to work as an electrician in this state.

 How to get an electrician license in Florida

-To get your license, you’ll need to submit a Florida electrician license application to the Department of Business and Professional Regulation and pass a two-part exam.
+To get your license, submit a Florida electrician license application to the DOPR and pass the two-part exam.

 You can schedule the licensing exam within 72 hours of your application approval.
-You must pay a fee of $78.75 directly to the test vendor to sign up.
+You must pay the fee directly to the test vendor to sign up.

 The electrician licensing exam consists of two parts: